Skip to main content

 Scope and Contents

 The Judith Brodkey papers date from 1977-2016 and measure approximately 15 linear inches.
-The papers include documents and audio/visual materials arranged into four series: Personal; Professional; UN Conference on Women, Nairobi; UN Conference on Women, Beijing; and Faith and Activism.
+The papers include documents and audio/visual materials arranged into six series: Personal; Professional; UN Conference on Women, Nairobi; UN Conference on Women, Beijing; Faith and Activism; and an Artifacts series containing a plaque.

-The Personal series dates from 1977-2016 and contains creative writing/poetry written by Brodkey and several of Brodkey’s school papers; for example: ‘Final Exam for Program Planning and Administration,’ and ‘Analysis of the Economics of Racism in the USA.,’ This series also includes miscellaneous speeches, articles, and correspondence, as well as a Passover Hagaddah compiled by Brodkey in 1995.
+The Personal series dates from 1977-2016 and contains creative writing/poetry written by Brodkey, as well as several of Brodkey’s school papers, including an analysis of economic racism in the U.S. This series also includes miscellaneous speeches, articles, and correspondence, mainly relating to Brodkey's reflections on organizing delegations to the UN women's conferences, as well as a Passover Hagaddah compiled by Brodkey in 1995.

 Dates